jSherz/jsj-blog/_posts/2017-10-26-password-protecting-bucket.markdown

 ## Tutorial

-**Protip:** For an easy way to create all of the required infrastructure, I've created a [Terraform module](https://github.com/jSherz/bucket-access-button/tree/master/terraform_example).
+**Protip:** For an easy way to create all of the required infrastructure, I&rsquo;ve created a [Terraform module](https://github.com/jSherz/bucket-access-button/tree/master/terraform_example).

 1. Create a bucket with a [private ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html).
    The ACL prevents direct access to the bucket.